Where and How to Store Water for Long-Term Use

 How to tell when stored water has gone bad

-So, you’ve inspected your water supply and noticed signs of damage or leakage—that container needs to be replaced.
+So, you’ve inspected your water supply and noticed signs of damage or leakage.
+That container needs to be replaced.
 But what about internal contamination that isn’t visible from the outside?
 Chances are, your water is safe, but a spot check is a smart precaution.
-Here’s how to identify contamination and ensure your stored water remains drinkable when you need it most.
+Here’s how to identify contamination and ensure your stored water remains drinkable.

 Signs of Contamination